 This is just one example of the great benefits of modeling character and commitment for our children and other kids around us.
 We can’t always match our children on the court or the playing field, but our willingness to put in extra time for them, lend a listening ear, and sacrifice for them even though life is busy—that kind of modeling message will last.
 Whether or not our children reach the highest level in their pursuits, we are still helping them live out their dreams.

-Our research says that modeling is one of the key fundamentals of Championship Fathering.
+Our research says that consistency is one of the key fundamentals of fathering.
 If you really want to make your influence count, you should be modeling character for your kids.
 Your actions do speak louder than your words.
 The question is, Are you purposeful about how you’re modeling for your children?

 - Make plans to do a one-on-one activity with each of your kids.